elastisys/security-review/README.md

 ### Health Checks

-1. Do you maintain KPIs for determining if your google cloud production cluster is working well? (e.g., USE: utilization, saturation, errors)
+1. Do you maintain KPIs for determining if your production cluster is working well? (e.g., USE: utilization, saturation, errors)

 2. Do you have relevant alerts in place?